What Is the Cost of Video Production for the Web?

 Description – Solid professional team using professional tools and average level of time.
 Think typical corporate online video.

-Description – Top level, top talent, no-compromises approach.
-Think ultra premium ?movie trailer.
+Description– Top level, top talent, no-compromises approach.
+Think ultra-premium movie trailer, Superbowl.

 Selecting the Appropriate Budget Level